jjshankar/MyLittleUrlApp/README.md

 ```

 Run the MyLittleUrlApp web application in its own container and use 'old-style' linking to connect the two
+* If using a different name for the API service container, change that in appsettings.json

 ```
 docker run -d -P --name mylittleurlweb --link mylittleurlapi  mylittleurlapp:latest